 As a result, our CRM-embedded Customer Tagging Tool helped our client company salesmen turn 20% more leads into clients within the first half a year after release, with automatically marking their intentions basing on conversations.
 It provided 80% more successfully established relationships, and increased Lead retention rate by 40% in the first half of a year.

-Natural Language Processing, in combination, with other Machine Learning data processing methods, has yet to reach its peak, and have a bright future for businesses in many industries.
+Natural Language Processing, in combination, with other Machine Learning data processing methods, has yet to reach its peak, and have a bright future for businesses in many industries, including Retail and E-Commerce.
 Have you ever considered improving your business with this innovation?
 If you do, or if you just want to discuss the possibilities, feel free to contact us at SPD-Group.
 We have Artificial Intelligence & Machine Learning expertise to help your business stay ahead of the competition!

 Have more questions about Machine Learning development?
 Ask our experts!

 Contact our experts to get a free consultation and time&budget estimate for your project.Contact Us